adrobinoga/zk-protocol/README.md

 - [access.md](sections/access.md): Protocol to manage the access settings.
 - [realtime.md](sections/realtime.md): Protocol of the realtime events.
 - [other.md](sections/other.md): Other procedures.

-Also, check the repo of the python lib [PyZK](https://github.com/adrobinoga/pyzk).

 ## Develop ##